 Connecting Global and Local

-This year's conference theme is "Looking In, Looking Out: Balancing Global and Local Priorities in the Current Political Climate."
-Given the current global events, priority shifting is key to successfully address health disparities both in our backyard and abroad.
+This year's conference theme is "Transcending Borders and Transforming Paradigms: Shaping a Future That Unites Us" Given the current global events, priority shifting is key to successfully address health disparities both in our backyard and abroad.
 The conference this year seeks to bring together individuals from various backgrounds to create a dialogue that informs and equips our future global health leaders.

 Last year, over 400 individuals from 25+ institutions across Los Angeles and the Southern California community attended LAGHC.
 These institutions included UCLA, USC, UC Irvine, UC Riverside, UC Berkeley, UC San Diego, Cal State Los Angeles, Cal State Northridge, Loma Linda University, Charles Drew University, several community colleges, and various private and nonprofit institutions.